RecuencoJones/FlowWorkshop/README.md

 `git clone URL`

-The project will be cloned into a new folder with the name of the project, so we have to move into that folder.
+The project will be cloned into a new folder with the name of the project, so we have to move into that folder:

 `cd PROJECTFOLDER`